gylxan/portfolio/README.md

 All colors can be changed in the `globals.css` for your own design.
 We use three main colors for styling the elements (`--primary`, `--secondary(-ghost)` and `--tertiary`) and a color for the background (`--background`).

+When you change the colors in the `globals.css` you have to adjust them in the `manifest.json`, too.

 ## Start developing

 First, run the development server: